harshamalhotra/existingDS-gitlab/contents/patterns/ai-human-interaction.md

 Design mechanisms to collect implicit and explicit feedback to improve the system.

+### Keep UI text consistent

+When AI functionality is exposed in GitLab, UI text should primarily use third person following GitLab standards.
+For example:

+- "Use GitLab Duo to find vulnerabilities in your application"
+- "Ask Amazon Q to upgrade Java"
+- "Troubleshoot your pipeline"

+For most AI features and functionality, including GitLab Duo Workflow, maintain this third-person approach to keep consistency with GitLab's voice.

+However, certain exceptions apply when interacting with GitLab Duo Chat or GitLab Duo with Amazon Q. These interactions are direct and conversational in nature, where first person may be appropriate.
+For example, GitLab Duo may respond with:

+- "I'm working on your request."
+- "I could not find an answer to your question."

+The surrounding UI for these direct conversational features may also use first person.
+For example:

+- "I am GitLab Duo Chat.
+How can I help you today?"

+In all other AI-related interfaces and functionality, maintain third-person phrasing to align with GitLab's standard voice and tone.

 ## Framework

 To help you put the [guidelines](#guidelines) into practice, the framework materializes them into standard patterns that address the most common UX challenges.
 Follow the progress in the [framework epic](https://gitlab.com/groups/gitlab-org/-/epics/10334).